evanderleng/IOTv2-Electric-Boogaloo/README.md

 Section 1\
-Overview of project {#section-1-overview-of-project .ListParagraph}
+Overview of project
 ===================

-Where we have uploaded our tutorial {#where-we-have-uploaded-our-tutorial .Header2dora1}
+Where we have uploaded our tutorial
 -----------------------------------

 Paste the link here of your Youtube and tutorial document here

-What is the application about? {#what-is-the-application-about .Header2dora1}
+What is the application about?
 ------------------------------

 Our project, takes images using the camera every predefined seconds,